Mufumi/Udemy---Microsoft-Power-BI-Desktop-for-Business-Intelligence/Adventure Works/README.md

 ## Executive Summary

 To obtain a high level view of the perfomance of the organization, we provide an executive summary.
-This includes
+This includes:

 * Orders by category and subcatergory
 * Product detail such as contribution to order and return (refund) rate of the product